zuhlke/engineering-posts/drafts/api-first.md

 }
 ```

-The OpenAPI generator provides a lot of options to customize the generated code.
-For example, you can specify the package name, the name of the generated classes, custom type-mappings, and of course, other generators such as `javascript`, `typescript`, `kotlin` or `go`.
-For a complete list of options, please refer to the [documentation](https://github.com/OpenAPITools/openapi-generator)

 ### A more realistic example

 In the real world, our APIs grow over time.
 Having more than one file to define all endpoints and data models can become quite messy.
 Therefore, we want to split our API specification into multiple files.